 The collection of sediment is in no way, shape or form the sole contributing factor to water heater noise woes.
 Other possibilities to consider are unreliable water pressure, thermostat issues and finally, leakage.
-If you notice a leaking water heater, never walk past it.
+If you notice a leaking water heater from the bottom or top never walk past it.
 It may be the cause of your sound level troubles, after all.

 Gas Water Heater Sounds Like a Noisy Jet Engine

 Gas powered heaters can make jet engine noise as well.
 If your gas water heater sounds like an engine, an obstruction might be the cause.
 Think about the possibility of more sediments.
 Main burner soot or sediment collection can lead to a unit that sounds like a jet.
 If you want to stop this noise, simply clean your main burner, period.
 U-tube obstruction is another potential cause.
 If you suspect that, you can clean out that tube to do away with the issue.

 How to Flush Out Sediments in Gas and Electric Hot Water Heater

 A basic and straightforward flushing process may help you handle unit sediment buildup pretty easily.
 Owners of electric water heaters should turn off their units initially.
 They can do this by taking the plug out of the power source.
 If you have a gas unit that sounds like a loud jet engine, you can decrease its temperature settings to the pilot or vacation options.